nguyendtyna/hr-async-callbacks/README.md

 #### Getting Started
  - [ ] In the terminal, `cd` into the `callback-prompts/client` section of the repository
  - [ ] Run `npm install`
+ - [ ] Make sure you have live-server installed
+   - If not, run `npm install -g live-server`
  - [ ] Run `npm test` to launch your SpecRunner
  - [ ] Complete the Callback Review section of the prompts